Back

 Breastfeeding

 Ibuprofen and its metabolites pass into breast milk in small amounts.
-As there are no known harmful effects in the infant so far, in general short-term use of ibuprofen at the recommended doses does not require discontinuation of
+Since no harmful effects on the breast-fed infant are known so far, in principle, short-term use of ibuprofen at recommended doses does not require discontinuation of the drug.

 Fertility

 There is evidence that drugs that inhibit cyclooxygenase/prostaglandin synthesis may impair female fertility by affecting ovulation.
-This is reversible on discontinuation of treatment.
+This is reversible upon discontinuation of treatment.

 MIG Junior has a minor influence on the ability to drive and use machines.

-When applying MIG Junior, side effects such as fatigue and dizziness may occur.
-As a result, in individual cases, the ability to react may change and the ability to actively participate in road traffic and operate machinery may be impaired.
-This applies to a greater extent when interacting with alcohol.
+When using MIG Junior, side effects such as fatigue and dizziness may occur.
+As a result, in some cases the ability to react may change and the ability to actively participate in road traffic and operate machinery may be impaired.
+This applies to a greater extent in interaction with alcohol.

 4.8 Adverse drug reactions

-The list of adverse drug reactions below covers all the adverse reactions known to date for ibuprofen, including those reported when high doses are used for a long time in patients with rheumatism.
-The indicated frequencies, with the exception of reports of very rare frequency, refer to short-term administration of daily doses up to a maximum of 1200 mg ibuprofen (30 ml MIG Jr. oral suspension,
+The list of adverse reactions below covers all adverse reactions known to date for ibuprofen, including those reported after long-term use of high doses in patients with rheumatism.
+The frequencies given, with the exception of very rare reports, refer to short-term use of daily doses up to a maximum of 1200 mg ibuprofen (30 ml MIG Junior oral suspension,

-maximum daily dose for adults and adolescents over 12 years of age) for oral forms and a maximum of 1800 mg for suppositories.
+maximum daily dose for adults and adolescents aged 12 years and over) for oral forms and a maximum of 1800 mg for suppositories.

-The evaluation of adverse drug reactions is based on the following frequency classification:
+The assessment of adverse drug reactions is based on the following frequency classification:

 Very common: